FluxML/fluxml.github.io/_posts/2019-09-11-simulating-the-motion-of-charges.md

 </style>

-<h4>Finding a state of minimum potential energy or maximum stability of a system of charges by Automatic Differentiation</h4>
+#### Finding a state of minimum potential energy or maximum stability of a system of charges by Automatic Differentiation
 <br>

  >“We demand rigidly defined areas of doubt and uncertainty!” <br>– Douglas Adams, The Hitchhiker's Guide To The Galaxy